1988 World Series: Game 4

-Without injured sluggers Kirk Gibson (25 HR) and Mike Marshall (20), the Dodgers started the game with what was statistically one of the weakest hitting World Series teams since the Dead-ball era.
+Without injured sluggers Kirk Gibson (25 HR) and Mike Marshall (20), the Dodgers started the game with what was statistically one of the weakest hitting World Series teams since the dead-ball era.
 During the regular season the Game 4 starting line up of Steve Sax (2B), Franklin Stubbs (1B), Mickey Hatcher (LF), Mike Davis (RF), John Shelby (CF), Danny Heep (DH), Jeff Hamilton (3B), Mike Scioscia (C) and Alfredo Griffin (SS) combined for a total of just 36 home runs.
-Only Shelby had 10 or more home runs (he had exactly 10).
+Only one player of the group had even ten home runs (Shelby).
 Between them, José Canseco and Mark McGwire had hit 74 home runs for Oakland.
-Canseco alone had in fact hit more home runs (42) than the Dodger lineup while McGwire with 32 almost matched the Dodgers.
+Canseco alone had hit more home runs (42) than the Dodger lineup while McGwire's 32 almost matched the Dodgers.

-The Dodgers got two runs in the first when Steve Sax walked, went to third on a Mickey Hatcher single, and scored on a passed ball by A's catcher Terry Steinbach.
+The Dodgers got two runs in the first when Steve Sax walked, went to third on a Mickey Hatcher single, and scored on a passed ball by Athletics catcher Terry Steinbach.
 Hatcher scored the second run on a groundout by John Shelby.
-The A's got one back in their half when Luis Polonia led off with a single, went to second on a passed ball, and later scored on a José Canseco groundout.
+Oakland got one back in their half when Luis Polonia led off with a single, went to second on a passed ball, and later scored on a José Canseco groundout.

-The Dodgers went up 3–1 when Franklin Stubbs doubled and scored when A's shortstop Walt Weiss couldn't field a liner by Mike Davis (the play was ruled an error.)
-The A's answered in the sixth on an RBI single by Carney Lansford.
+Los Angeles went up 3–1 when Franklin Stubbs doubled and scored when Oakland shortstop Walt Weiss couldn't field a liner by Mike Davis (the play was ruled an error.)
+The Athletics answered in the sixth on an RBI single by Carney Lansford.

 A key play came when the Dodgers got their final run in the seventh.
-With Alfredo Griffin on third and Steve Sax on first with one out, pinch-hitter Tracy Woodson hit what looked to be an inning ending double play grounder.
-But Lasorda called for a hit and run play so Sax was going on the pitch.
+With Alfredo Griffin on third and Steve Sax on first with one out, pinch-hitter Tracy Woodson hit what looked to be an inning-ending double play grounder.
+But Lasorda called for a hit-and-run play so Sax was going on the pitch.
 Oakland tried for the double play, but Sax barely beat the throw to second.
 So when the throw to first beat Woodson, it was only the second out, allowing Griffin to score.